besteekmen/Python-Cheatsheets/README.md

 # Python-Cheatsheets
-A set of cheat-sheets about Python programming language basics, modules and ML related libraries.
+A set of cheat-sheets about Python programming language basics, modules and ML related libraries..